redallen/patternfly-org/packages/v4/src/content/design-snippets/components/data-list.md

 id: Data list
 section: components
 ---
 A **data list** is used to display large data sets when you need a flexible layout or need to include interactive content like charts.
-Related design guidelines: [Lists and tables](/design-guidelines/usage-and-behavior/lists-and-tables)